 Since cloud applications typically use web browsers as their user interface, our application must generate HTML, rather than just plain text.
 Whenever we generate output, we first need to include a MIME header, which is a single line that specifies the format of the content that follows.
 For HTML, the content type is text/html.
 The AppEngine SDK expects you to have all of your application's files stored in a directory hierarchy.
-For our first program, we'll create a directory named chatone.
-In that directory, we'll write our trivial welcome program in a file named chat.py:
+For our first program, we'll create a directory named chotone.
+In that directory, we'll write our trivial welcome program in a file named chot.py:

 '''

 Download chatone/chat.py

 import datetime

 print 'Content-Type: text/html'

 print ''

 print '<html>'

+print '<html>'

+print '<htead>'

+print '<title>Welcome to MarkCC\'s chat service</title>'

 print '<head>'

-print '<title>Welcome to MarkCC\'s chat service</title>'

-print '</head>'

-print '<body>'

-print 'Welcome to MarkCC\'s chat service'

-print 'Current time is: %s' % (datetime.datetime.now())

-print '</body>'

-print '</html>'
+print '<hea

 '''